1

 The upper rear of the same theater.

-However, it eventually revealed a lovely face resembling the boy’s.
+But eventually she revealed a lovely countenance resembling the boy.

-The dancer quietly opened the window and threw a small bouquet down.
+The dancer quietly opened the window and threw down a small bouquet.

 31

-At the feet of the boy standing in the street.
+At the feet of the boy standing in the thoroughfare.

 The boy's hand picked it up.

-No sooner had the bouquet left the street than it transformed into a bundle of thorns.
+No sooner had the bouquet left the thoroughfare than it transformed into a bundle of thorns.

 32

-The bulletin board displayed the characters “North wind, clear” in carved letters.
+The noticeboard clearly displayed the characters “North wind, clear.”

-Not only that, but beyond those signs, a pumpkin field faintly emerged…
+Not only that,but beyond those signboards,a pumpkin field faintly emerged…

 34